MykolaBova/100-days-of-code/log.md

 ### R1D0: March 26, Monday
 **Thoughts:** So, plans for now - finish ReactFullStack Course on Udemy and work on sites for my freelance job.

+### R1D1 March 28, Wednesday -
+### R1D2 March 28, Wednesday

+**Today's Progress**: Worked on main page for blog.
+Done some markup and also started slider with typing effect.

+**Thoughts:** Need to make reminder for this log, because totaly forgot to write it yesterday.

 <!-- # 100 Days Of Code - Log

 ### Day 0: February 30, 2016 (Example 1)